-- CPF does not discriminate, and will not tolerate discrimination, harassment or violence by or against its employees and volunteers, nor condone it in any way. - Volunteers must act in the best interests of the Corporation, refraining from engaging in any activity or having a personal interest that presents a conflict of interest.
+- In accordance with Governance Policy 11, Respectful Workplace, CPF does not discriminate, and will not tolerate discrimination, harassment or violence by or against its employees and volunteers, nor condone it in any way. - Volunteers must act in the best interests of the Corporation, refraining from engaging in any activity or having a personal interest that presents a conflict of interest.
 Disclosure of any transaction or relationship that reasonably could be expected to give rise to a conflict of interest is compulsory. - Volunteers must maintain the confidentiality of personal information entrusted to them in their capacity with Canadian Parents for French.
 Unauthorized disclosure of any confidential information is prohibited. - Every volunteer has the responsibility to ask questions, seek guidance, report suspected violations and express concerns regarding compliance with this Code of Conduct, without any fear of retaliation.